redgeoff/spiegel/README.md

 Note: the Docker image's environment variables are equal to the uppercase snake case of the options available on the command line, e.g. use LOG_LEVEL instead of --log-level

-## Human Readable Logs
+## Human-Readable Logs

 Spiegel uses bunyan for logging and by default outputs entries in JSON, something that is useful when digesting log data programmatically, but not very readable for a human.
-Instead, you can pipe the output to bunyan for human readable logs.
+Instead, you can pipe the output to bunyan for human-readable logs.

 Example with Docker: